Tilt Table TestingTilt Table Testing

 - You will lie down on a special bed or table.

-- An IV line may be started in your hand or arm prior to the procedure for injection of medication and to administer IV fluids, if needed.
+- An IV line may be started in your hand or arm to inject medicine and to give IV fluids, if needed.

-- EKG electrodes will be placed on your chest and attached to an EKG machine with wire leads.
+- ECG electrodes will be placed on your chest and attached to an ECG machine with wire leads.
 A blood pressure cuff will be placed on your arm and will be attached to an automatic blood pressure monitoring machine.
+Your blood pressure may be measured using an invasive blood pressure monitor called an arterial line instead of a non-invasive blood pressure cuff.
+The arterial line can provide more rapid measurement of blood pressure changes.

-- You will remain upright for up to 45 minutes to determine if symptoms such as dizziness, fainting, low heart rate, and/or a low blood pressure occur.
+- You will remain upright for up to 45 minutes to determine if symptoms such as dizziness, fainting, low heart rate, or a low blood pressure occur.

-- If no symptoms occur, you may be given a medication in your IV to speed up your heart rate.
+- If no symptoms occur, you may be given a medicine in your IV to speed up your heart rate.
 This will be given while you are lying flat again.

-- After the medication is given (if needed), you will again be tilted upright and monitored for symptoms of dizziness, fainting, low heart rate, and/or a low blood pressure.
+- After the medicine is given (if needed), you will again be tilted upright and monitored for symptoms of dizziness, fainting, low heart rate, or a low blood pressure.

 - Once enough information is obtained, you will be lowered to a flat position and allowed to rest for a while.
 Your heart rate and blood pressure will be monitored.

-- When you are stable, the IV line, blood pressure cuff, and EKG electrodes will be removed.
+- When you are stable, the IV line, blood pressure cuff or arterial line, and ECG electrodes will be removed.

-- You will be allowed to dress and leave, unless your doctor instructs you differently.
+- You will be allowed to dress and leave, unless your healthcare provider tells you differently.

-Generally, there is no special care following a tilt table procedure.
+Generally, there is no special care following a tilt table test.

-Tell your doctor if you develop any signs or symptoms you had prior to the test (such as, dizziness or fainting).
+Tell your healthcare provider if you develop any signs or symptoms you had before the test (such as, dizziness or fainting).

 - The name of the test or procedure